Meteowriter

 Places featured include:

-The following gallery shows some sample pages from the book; just click on this link then on individual photographs to see more.
+The following gallery shows some sample pages from the book; just click on this link to see these and more examples in a larger size.

-The following short video about the book shows images from several locations around Morecambe Bay:
+The following short videos about the book show images from several locations around Morecambe Bay:

 To find out more about Cumbria, you might also be interested in the following blog posts which discuss some local sights: